We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

-Will I need to go to court to get compensation?
+Will you need to go to court to get compensation?

-Many medical negligence claims can be resolved with an out-of-court settlement, so it is often the case that court proceedings can be avoided.
+Many lack of informed consent claims can be resolved with an out-of-court settlement, so it is often the case that court proceedings can be avoided.
 As well as making the claims process less stressful for you, this will normally allow you to get compensation faster with lower legal costs.

 However, if your healthcare provider refuses to accept liability or an acceptable level of damages cannot be agreed, going to court may be the only way to get you fair compensation.

 Will you get an apology?

 Even where compensation can be agreed, there is no guarantee you will get an apology.
 However, we understand how important it is for people to have the mistakes in their care acknowledged, so we will always try to secure an apology where possible.